marcgeurts/checker/docs/tasks/codeception.md

 ### ansi

-*Default: false*
+*Default: true*

-This option specify if will force ANSI.
+This option specify if will force ansi.

 ### no-ansi

 *Default: false*

-This option specify if will disable ANSI.
+This option specify if will disable ansi.